 Screen printing involves pushing plastisol ink through a woven mesh screen onto fabric.
 This is a printing method we use for bulk orders of a similar, minimalistic design with limited colors.

-The process where fabric is sublimation printed, cut, and then sewn.
-We do cut & sew printing for leggings, dresses, skirts, pillows, and tote bags.
+The process where fabric is sublimation-printed, cut, and then sewn.
+We do cut & sew printing for our all-over print products: shirts, sweatshirts, leggings, dresses, skirts, pillows, tote bags, and other products.

 This is used to print on materials like metal or glass, and we use it to print on phone cases.
 UV printing uses ultraviolet lights to cure (or dry) the ink directly on the material.